AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/conf-data-source-connector-tools.md

 Once you have configured the data source, the connector is listed under the **Data Sources panel** in the Web Editor.
 You can then connect to the data source and insert a content snippet into your topics.
 For more details, view [Insert a content snippet from your data source](../user-guide/web-editor-content-snippet.md).

+For On-Premise setup only, you can also create custom connectors and use them with the different data sources.
+Learn how to [configure custom connectors](https://experienceleague.adobe.com/en/docs/experience-manager-guides/using/knowledge-base/kb-articles/external-data-source/conf-custom-data-source-connector).